Guide to Streaming Video Services

 Tubi

-This ad-supported service, owned by Fox, has more than 250,000 movie titles and TV episodes from more than 450 partners, including selections from the libraries of Lionsgate, MGM, Paramount Pictures, and Warner Bros., plus networks, including A&E Networks, the BBC, Lifetime, and Starz.
+This ad-supported service, owned by Fox, offers more than 275,000 movie titles and TV episodes from more than 450 partners, including selections from the libraries of Lionsgate, MGM, Paramount Pictures, and Warner Bros., as well as networks such as A&E Networks, the BBC, Lifetime, and Starz.
 It also offers access to many Fox shows, such as “Hell’s Kitchen” and “Lego Masters,” after they broadcast.

-Tubi now has a feature, called Scenes, that lets you scan entertainment by scrolling through short clips from movies and TV shows.
-Scenes can be found on Tubi’s navigation bar on iOS and Android devices.
-If you like or save content to My List within Scenes, you’ll get increasingly personalized recommendations, and watch that content on any device where Tubi is available.
+Tubi recently launched a new feature called Scenes that lets you browse entertainment by scrolling through short clips from movies and TV shows.
+Scenes is available in Tubi’s navigation bar on iOS and Android devices and leverages Tubi’s machine learning engine to personalize the experience.
+If you “like” or save content to My List within Scenes, you’ll get increasingly personalized recommendations and can watch them on any device where Tubi is available.

 Sign up for Tubi.